Marketing Visa Sponsorship Jobs in Washington

 Which visa types are most common for marketing roles in Washington?

-The H-1B is the most common visa for marketing professionals in Washington, particularly for roles like product marketing manager, digital marketing analyst, and marketing operations specialist that require a relevant bachelor's degree.
+The H-1B visa is the most common visa for marketing professionals in Washington, particularly for roles like product marketing manager, digital marketing analyst, and marketing operations specialist that require a relevant bachelor's degree.
 The O-1A is an option for candidates with demonstrated industry recognition.
 Australians may qualify for the E-3 visa, which has no lottery and allows direct consular processing.

 Which cities in Washington have the most marketing visa sponsorship jobs?